LegendApp/presentation-local-first/slides/slides.md

 <!--
 Or we could just create a totally new object.
 We can make a lookup table that takes a key and points into a different observable.

-Then that child is two-way bound into another observable.
+That that child is two-way bound into another observable.

 This works well because computeds are lazy.
 So it creates new proxies for each child dynamically as we access them.
 And that laziness allows something interesting...
 -->